 Various aspects of banking regulations are still under debate internationally, including inter alia, proposals to review standardised and internally modelled approaches for capital requirements for credit, market and operational risk (together with a proposed capital floor based on the revised standardised approaches for financial institutions using internal models) as well as proposals to increase a financial institution's ability to absorb losses in a situation where it is deemed no longer viable.
 The Issuer is unable to predict with certainty which regulatory changes can be imposed in the future as a result of regulatory initiatives in the EU, by the SFSA or by other national authorities and agencies.
-Such changes risk having a material adverse effect on, among other things, the Group's and/or the Issuer's product range and activities, the sales and pricing of the Group's and/or the Issuer's profitability and capital adequacy, and can give rise to increased costs of compliance.
+Such changes risk having a material adverse effect on, among other things, the Group's and/or the Issuer's products, the value of the Group's and/or the Issuer's assets as well as the Group's and/or the Issuer's profitability and capital adequacy, and can give rise to increased costs of compliance.
 In addition, there is a risk that the Group and/or the Issuer misinterprets or misapplies new or amended law and regulations, especially due to the increasing quantity and complexity of legislation, which, in case of significant misinterpretations, would lead to adverse consequences for the Group and/or the Issuer.